 OUR CHOICES, OUR PASSION

-Choosing the right partner for each component is vital to obtain the desired customer experience, but also to bring to life our GastroNoMeat ® values.
+Choosing the right supplier for each component is vital to obtain the desired customer experience and to bring to life our GastroNoMeat® values.

 Read why we chose our partners and get to know them.

 For the meat substitutes, we were looking for a company that could provide with us with a high-quality product with high nutritional value.
 Replacing meat is one thing, delivering on the nutritional values similar to meat is another.
 With Schouten Europe , we found a partner with high-quality standards and with a sense of social responsibility.
 Schouten Europe is a member of Round Table on Responsible Soy and Palm Oil (RTRS).

 Their endeavour to work as much as possible with certified partners was for us the demonstration of what they stand for.
 If this isn’t possible, they work together to ensure that their partners are ready to conform to a quality standard such as BRC or IFS.
 They will only join forces with a production partner if they’re actively working towards certification.

 The direct link with their sister company Nutrilab B.V. (an independent commercial laboratory) allows them to quickly and efficiently organise the following examinations:

 Research into allergens